A volunteer and collaborative effort to bring information about shared microscopy facilities to the University of Arizona and the community.

 History:

 The workshop was first given August 2007.
 The workshop occurred at least once a year until Jan 2020, we were invited to give it twice at ASU and once at the UA College of Medicine - Phoenix.
-We typically scheduled the workshop for right before the beginning of fall semester classes.
+Covid-19 put a stop to the workshop in 2020 and it will be re-started in 2025.
+We have typically scheduled the workshop for right before the beginning of fall semester classes.

-The workshop is endebted to these founding individuals.
+The workshop is indebted to these founding individuals.

 • Dr. Carl Boswell (Molecular and Cellular Biology), has retired.